-Recommendation-To help ensure County operations continue in the event of a disaster, system or equipment failure, or other interruption, the County needs to further develop its contingency planning procedures.
+Recommendations-To help ensure operations continue in the event of a disaster, system or equipment failure, or other interruption, the County needs to further develop its contingency planning procedures.
+The County should review its contingency planning procedures against current IT standards and best practices, update them where needed, and implement them county-wide, as appropriate.
+Further, the County should train staff on the policies and procedures.
 The information below provides guidance and best practices to help the County achieve this objective.

 - Update the contingency plan and ensure it includes all required elements to restore operations- Contingency plans should be updated at least annually for all critical information or when changes are made to IT resources, and updates to the plan should be communicated to key personnel.
-The plan should include essential business functions and associated contingency requirements, including recovery objectives and restoration priorities and metrics as determined in the entity's business-impact analysis; contingency roles and responsibilities and assigned individuals with contact information; identification of critical information assets and processes for migrating to the alternative processing site; processes for eventual system recovery and reconstitution to return the IT resources to a fully operational state and ensure all transactions have been recovered; and review and approval by appropriate personnel.
-The contingency plan should also be coordinated with incident-handling activities and stored in a secure location, accessible to those who need to use it, and protected from unauthorized disclosure or modification. - Test the contingency plan-A process should be developed and documented to perform regularly scheduled tests of the contingency plan and document the tests performed and results.
+The plan should include essential business functions and associated contingency requirements, including processes for eventual system recovery and reconstitution to return the IT resources to a fully operational state and ensure all transactions have been recovered; and review and approval by appropriate personnel.
+The contingency plan should also be coordinated with incident-handling activities. - Test the contingency plan-A process should be developed and documented to perform regularly scheduled tests of the contingency plan and document the tests performed and results.
 This process should include updating and testing the contingency plan at least annually or as changes necessitate, and coordinating testing with other plans of the entity such as its continuity of operations, cyber incident response, and emergency response plans.
-Plan testing may include actual tests, simulations, or tabletop discussions and should be comprehensive enough to evaluate whether the plan can be successfully carried out.
-The test results should be used to update or change the plan. - Train staff responsible for implementing the contingency plan-An ongoing training schedule should be developed for staff responsible for implementing the plan that is specific to the user's assigned role and responsibilities.
+Plan testing may include actual tests, simulations, or table top discussions and should be comprehensive enough to evaluate whether the plan can be successfully carried out.
+The test results should be used to update or change the plan. - Backup systems and data-Establish and document policies and procedures for testing IT system software and data backups to help ensure they could be recovered if needed.
+In addition, policies and procedures should require system software and data backups to be protected and stored in an alternative site with security equivalent to the primary storage site.
+Backup should include user-level information, system-level information, and system documentation, including security-related documentation.
+In addition, critical information system software and security-related information should be stored at an alternative site or in a fire-rated container.